 - Next, using a vessel clip above the two loose collar sutures, temporarily close ICA to avoid retrograde flow during arteriotomy.

 - Perform arteriotomy in the reflected ECA close to the stump.

 - Introduce the heat blunted silicone coated 7-0 nylon suture via the arteriotomy in the ECA and advance till vessel clip in ICA.
-Gently tighten the two-loose collar suture around the proximal ICA to avoid reflux blood flow, without traumatizing the arterial wall and then withdraw the vessel clip.
+Gently tighten the two-loose collar suture around the proximal ICA to avoid reflux blood flow, without traumatizing the arterial wall and then withdrawing the vessel clip.

 - Advance the occluding suture via the internal carotid artery (ICA) towards the cranial base until a mild resistance is observed.
 Tighten the two collar sutures around the filament.

 - For the transient model of MCAO, gently withdraw the filament after the pre-defined duration.
 Cauterize the base of ECA and loosen the collar sutures at the proximal ICA to restore carotid flow.